 Small businesses, manufacturers and companies providing parts or products to the federal government should be aware that although the contracting officer has the ability to waive Buy American Act requirements if the agency would not have bought the goods from that contractor if it had known of the BBA violations, that will initiate an investigation or case for Buy American Act fraud.

-A Bu American Act fraud case can start in a variety of ways.
+How Do Buy American Act Requirements Fraud (BAA Compliance) Cases Start?
+A Buy American Act requirements fraud case can start in a variety of ways.
 The most common is that one of your current or previous employees (or another competing business) may bring a qui tam action (whistleblower case) against you.
-Large businesses and small contractors seeking criminal defense attorneys should be very mindful that they should hire an attorney that understands the government contracting process and the various FAR regulations that govern Buy American cases involving public procurement and construction materials associated with each project.
+Large businesses and small contractors seeking criminal defense attorneys should be very mindful that they should hire an attorney who understands the government contracting process and the various FAR regulations that govern Buy American cases involving public procurement and construction materials associated with each project.

 U.S. Trade Agreements Act Fraud